Jeyvers/jeyi-adole-jdt-scandiweb/README.md

-Solution for A Frontend React Junior Developer task.
+Solution for A Frontend React Developer task.
 Technologies in use:
 a.
 Create-react-app (for react),
 b.
 Graphqlrequest - to pull data from scandiweb junior developer endpoint